itsMapleLeaf/screent/notes.md

 - scrot for screenshotting (?)
 - slop for getting region
-- ffmpeg for recording video
+- ffmpeg for recording video and audio

 ## app

-- [ ] package for distribution
+- [x] package for distribution
 - [ ] improved logging - show important messages as notifications

 ## tray